GospelTrust/kairos-pt-603/content/_session/lesson-11.md

 ## Related objectives

 - You will quote II Corinthians 10:5.
-  > <samp>We are destroying speculations and every lofty thing raised up against the knowledge of God,<samp>
+  > <samp>We are destroying speculations and every lofty thing raised up against the knowledge of God,</samp>
   <samp>and we are taking every thought captive to the obedience of Christ.</samp>

 - You will discuss your theology concerning the biblical principle of authority and how it relates to hearing God’s voice.